Crimson Tide (film): Cast

+Historical parallels

+Crimson Tide parallels events that occurred during the Cuban Missile Crisis onboard Soviet submarine B-59, with Denzel Washington's character reflecting Soviet second-in-command Vasily Arkhipov.
+An article in the United States Army War College's magazine compares Hackman's Captain Ramsey character to real world examples of senior US military officers of the 21st century being relieved of command, analyzing him as a learning tool regarding toxic military leadership, noting that:

+[Captain Ramsey] actively dismissed information that weakened his illusory correlation between the events in eastern Russia and the need for the submarine to launch nuclear weapons. … The limitations on Captain Ramsey’s leadership demonstrate that he was not a critical thinker.
+Captain Ramsey did not apply mental agility, creativity, or adaptability in analyzing the enemy or situation around him, thus guiding the world to the brink of nuclear war.

 Production

 Development and writing

 In 1993, the United States Navy allowed studio executives researching the movie to embark aboard Trident submarine from Bangor, Washington, with the Gold Crew.
 Those embarked included Hollywood Pictures president of production Ricardo Mestres, director Tony Scott, producers Don Simpson and Jerry Bruckheimer, screenwriter Michael Schiffer, and writer Richard Henrick.
 While aboard, the Navy allowed the film crew to videotape Floridas Executive Officer, Lieutenant Commander William Toti, performing many of the same actions (Executive Officer's response to fire, flooding, missile launch sequence, etc.) that actor Denzel Washington eventually performed as executive officer in the movie.

 The Navy had been led to believe that the movie's storyline was about a Trident ballistic missile submarine crew attempting to stop the ship's fictional computer from launching nuclear missiles and starting World War III.
 In movie parlance, the Navy was told the story would be "The Hunt for Red October meets 2001: A Space Odyssey."
 The Navy wanted the Florida crew to prove to the studio executives that "there is no computer on a Trident submarine that can launch missiles; hence the storyline is implausible.

 Following the at-sea walk-through and missile launch demonstration, Florida returned to port to drop off the studio executives.
 During that transit, Toti spent much time in the ship's wardroom with the studio executives, walking them through the missile launch redundancy procedures.
 A few months later, the studio returned to the Navy with the revised storyline, and the Executive Officer, Lieutenant Commander Hunter (the character played by Denzel Washington), was now leading a mutiny against the commanding officer to prevent a missile launch.

 The film has uncredited additional writing by Quentin Tarantino, much of it being the pop-culture-reference-laden dialogue, after he scripted Scott's previous film True Romance (1993).
 Tarantino had an on-set feud with Denzel Washington during filming over what was called "Tarantino's racist dialogue added to the script".
 A few years later, Washington apologized to Tarantino, saying he "buried that hatchet".